 To designate a hell is not, of course, to tell us anything about how to extract people from that hell, how to moderate hell’s flames.
 Still, it seems good in itself to acknowledge, to have enlarged, one’s sense of how much suffering caused by human wickedness there is the world we share with others.
 Someone who is perennially surprised that depravity exists, who continues to feel disillusioned (even incredulous) when confronted with evidence of what humans are capable of inflicting in the way of gruesome, hands-on cruelties upon other humans, has not reached moral or psychological adulthood. — Susan Sontag, Regarding the Pain of Others

-Many editors and writers are thinking that—as new forms of life might be found in Chernobyl?—the disaster of the 2016 United States presidential election will lead to new kinds of writing.
+Many editors and writers have been thinking that—as the Chernobyl nuclear disaster may give rise to new forms of life?—the disaster of the 2016 United States presidential election will lead to new kinds of writing.
 The general ideal seems to be that content will be—should be—different.
 As if to say, No more fooling around.
 Or no more musing, sophistication, post-modern literary games—and no more celebrity profiles?
-Factored somewhere in here must also be a perhaps ultimately more significant development: how electronics have changed people’s reading habits, turning us into breathless skimmers, quickly plucking some possible gist before skipping, asap, to other posts.
+Factored somewhere in here must also be a larger development: how electronics have changed people’s reading habits, turning us into breathless skimmers, quickly plucking some possible gist before skipping, asap, to other posts.
 How—what?—does?—1 write for such an audience (which includes me)?

 Which is to say that the style of writing must change, too.
 At an extreme, post-election, this would be because fascist repression was so aggressive that it was no longer possible to speak directly.
 Like La Fontaine at the court of Louis XIV, it would be necessary to resort to analogy.